redFrik/udk16-Immersive_Technologies/udk161117/README.md

 now you should hear all ten clicks. note how they go in and out of sync.

-in supercollider you can often write code in a much more compact form. so we can get exactly the same result by writing it like this...
+in programming you often want to write code in a more compact form. so we can get exactly the same result by writing like this...

 ```
 a= {Splay.ar(Impulse.ar((1.0, 1.1 ..
 1.9)))}.play;